Latest revision: April 14, 2020

-We do not rent, sell, or share personal or financial Information.
+We do not rent, sell, or share personal or financial Information except and only under the specific provisions specified below.
 We do not share your personal or financial information with other people or non-affiliated companies for their direct marketing purposes, unless we have your permission.
 We may share aggregate or de-identified data, or other information, with third parties for any purpose.

 We may share information, including personal information, as follows:

 - With your permission.
 We may share the information we receive with third parties when we have your permission or at your direction.

 - With our vendors and service providers.
 We may share any information we receive with vendors and service providers retained to help us provide or improve the services or the Website.